Skip to main content

 Instead of managing sessions with HTTP requests as shown here, for certain languages (currently Go and JavaScript) it is also possible to include an IRMA library and manage sessions using function invocations.

-Issuing IRMA attributes
+Issuing over IRMA

 For experimenting and demoing, however, it is possible to issue any of the existing credentials within the irma-demo scheme.
-For example, if the requestors block in the YAML example configuration of the IRMA server above would include permission to issue irma-demo attrbutes, as follows:
+For example, if the requestors block in the YAML example configuration of the IRMA server above would include permission to issue irma-demo attributes, as follows:

 requestors: